workflow4metabolomics/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 The first part of data processing is using the **XCMS** tool to detect peaks in the MS signal.
 For that, we first need to take the `.mzData` files and create a format usable by the **XCMS** tool. {% tool [MSnbase readMSData](toolshed.g2.bx.psu.edu/repos/lecorguille/msnbase_readmsdata/msnbase_readmsdata/2.16.1+galaxy0) %} ({% cite gatto2012msnbase %}. {% cite gatto2020msnbase %}) takes as input our files and prepares `RData` files for the first **XCMS** step.

 > <comment-title></comment-title>
 > **MSnbase readMSData** {% icon tool %} function, prior to **XCMS**, is able to read files with open format as `mzXML`, `mzML`, `mzData` and `netCDF`, which are independent of the constructors' formats.
-Working with open MS data format allows users to us tools developped outside of the MS This set of functions gives modularity, and thus is particularly well adapted to define workflows, one of the key points of Galaxy.
+Working with open MS data file format allows users to us tools developped outside of the MS instrument provider.
+This set of packages/functions gives modularity, and thus is particularly well adapted to define workflows, one of the key points of Galaxy.
 {: .comment}

 > <hands-on-title> Create the XCMS object </hands-on-title>